-6.4 Initial Inquiry and Information
+6.4 Initial Inquiry

-- (a) An Applicant may make a written request to the Port Operator requesting information which is reasonably required by the Applicant to make an Access Application.
-The Applicant may make a request on more than one occasion at any time prior to the making of an Access Application. - (b) Subject to paragraph (d) below, the Port Operator will provide, within 10 Business Days, any information reasonably requested by an Applicant which is related to access to the Services to which the Applicant seeks access (or increased access) and which is reasonably required by the Applicant to assist in making an Access Application. - (c) If the Applicant's request for information is not sufficiently clear or detailed to enable the Port Operator to identify the information sought by the Applicant, the Port Operator must notify the Applicant within five Business Days and seek clarification of the Applicant's request.
+- (a) An Applicant may make a written request to the Port Operator requesting information which is reasonably required by the Applicant to make an Access Application. - (b) Subject to paragraph (d) below, the Port Operator will provide, within 10 Business Days, any information reasonably requested by an Applicant which is related to access to the Services to which the Applicant seeks access (or increased access) and which is reasonably required by the Applicant to assist in making an Access Application. - (c) If the Applicant's request for information is not sufficiently clear or detailed to enable the Port Operator to identify the information sought by the Applicant, the Port Operator must notify the Applicant within five Business Days and seek clarification of the Applicant's request.
 Time under paragraph (b) will not run during the period from the date of the Port Operator's request to the date the requested information is provided by the Applicant.